Trusted WordPress tutorials, when you need them most.

 One of the benefits of using WPCode is that it comes with a library filled with pre-made snippets.
 There’s a good chance you can find some to replace other plugins on your site, such as disabling automatic updates, allowing SVG files to be uploaded, or even using the Classic editor instead of the default block editor.

 You don’t have to use the library, either.
-You can also add any other code you ever need by selecting ‘Add Your Custom Code (New Snippet)’ button instead of searching the library.
+You can also add any other code you ever need by selecting the ‘Add Your Custom Code (New Snippet)’ option instead of searching the library.

 Add Your Own Custom Code with WPCode

 Method 2.
-Disable the Language Switcher on WordPress Login Screen with a Dedicated Plugin
+Disable the Language Switcher on the WordPress Login Screen with a Dedicated Plugin

 Another way to remove the WordPress language switcher on the WordPress login screen is by using the Disable Login Language Switcher plugin.
 This is a very simple plugin that works automatically and only does this one thing.

-Note: This plugin’s download page indicates it has not been updated within the latest 3 releases of WordPress.
-However, we have tested it, and it works, so we feel confident in recommending it to our readers.
+Note: This plugin’s download page indicates it has not been updated within the latest 3 WordPress releases.
+However, we have tested it recently, and it still works, so we feel confident recommending it to our readers.

 Upon activation, the plugin will immediately remove the language switcher option.
 There are no additional settings for you to configure.